Unmasking Cybercrime on the Dark Web: Protecting Your SMB

 4. Ransomware

 Cybercriminals encrypt a company’s data and demand a ransom for its release.
-A newer trend is dual-extortion, where criminals also threaten to publish the data on the dark web if the ransom isn’t paid.
+The present trend is dual-extortion, where criminals are threatening to publish the data on the dark web if the targets don’t pay the ransom.

 Steps for Strengthening Your Cyber Defenses